This post may contain affiliate links. Please read our disclosure policy.

 You can make the mushroom soup with a plant based milk instead of dairy.
 Use one with a neutral flavor such as unsweetened almond, oat or soy.

 We prefer to make this casserole with fresh green beans, but you can use frozen if you have those to hand.
-You’ll just need to blanche them in boiling water for an extra minute.
+You’ll just need to blanch them in boiling water for an extra minute.

 This made from scratch green bean casserole is a healthier and lighter side dish that’s still packed with flavor.
 A welcome addition to any Thanksgiving table, and one you can feel good about!